Fire Rules and Safety

 Fire and Emergency NZ are responsible for managing fire safety in NZ, including fires on or near our beaches and coastal areas.
 Council works with FENZ to ensure our communities are aware of any fire regulations and know what they should or should not do.

-Fire and Emergency provide the following general fire safety advice:
+Fire and Emergency ask everyone to follow safe fire practices at all times.
+They provide the following general advice:

 - you must not light a fire in fire risk conditions that make it likely that the fire will spread beyond the limits of the location or property

 - immediately before lighting the fire, you must make reasonable efforts to confirm that no fire bans are in place

 - no fire is to be lit within 5 metre of any part of any building, fence, tree, hedge, shelter-belt or other combustible material

 - extinguish all fires after burning.
 Rake out and apply water